We update this impact report regularly to reflect key CBI wins as we work with government to deliver the change business needs to see

 What we delivered

 The government has announced a delay in its plan to move China to the enhanced tier of the Foreign Influence Registration Scheme.
-This postponement follows widespread concerns from businesses across all sectors about the scope of the legislation and the potential impact on their operations.
-The delay will provide additional time for consultation, ensuring that businesses can voice their concerns and that appropriate steps are taken to mitigate the impact.
+This postponement follows widespread concerns from businesses about the potential impact on their operations.

 What we’ll do next